koolaji/devops-bootcamp-project/bash/Readme.md

 This repository contains educational bash scripts for teaching log analysis techniques.
 Each script is accompanied by questions and answers to facilitate classroom learning.

-## Teaching Objectives

-- Teach students different approaches to log analysis using bash scripting
-- Demonstrate parsing techniques for various data formats (text, JSON, CSV, YAML)
-- Show progression from basic to advanced scripting concepts
-- Provide hands-on examples for classroom exercises

-## How to Use This Guide

-1. Review the questions and answers for each script
-2. Demonstrate the scripts in class with sample log files
-3. Ask students the provided questions to test understanding
-4. Assign scripts as exercises, having students modify or extend them

 ## Main Scripts

 ### 01_text_log_analyzer.sh - Text Log Analysis